IFYates/Booksmart/README.md

 - Stored in browser bookmark system, for automatic synchronisation

 ## Main screen
-- Create, edit, delete bookmark collections
+- Create, edit, delete bookmark folders
-- Reorder collections
+- Reorder folders
 - Change number of columns
 - Display bookmark favicons, if possible
 - Choose to switch to existing tab, if open